superlucky84/fp-pack/README.md

   Built around `pipe` and `pipeAsync` for clean, left-to-right function composition.

 - ⚡ **SideEffect Pattern**
-  Handle errors and side effects declaratively within pipes.
-Write normal functions that compose naturally—mark exceptional paths when needed, and the pipe automatically handles early termination.
+  Handle errors and side effects declaratively in SideEffect-aware pipelines.
+Use `pipeSideEffect` / `pipeAsyncSideEffect` to short-circuit on `SideEffect` without breaking composition.
 Focus on business logic, not error plumbing.

 - 💧 **Lazy Stream Processing**
   Efficient iterable processing with `stream/*` functions for memory-conscious operations on large datasets.